 Diabetic Macular Edema (DME) is swelling in the macula, the central part of the retina, causing vision impairment.
-DME occurs in people living with diabetes.
-Fluid buildup occurs when high blood sugar levels damage the blood vessels in your eyes, leading them to weaken and potentially leak.
-This condition may also cause the growth of new and inappropriate blood vessels.
+Fluid buildup occurs when high blood sugar levels damage the blood vessels in your eyes, leading to weakening and potentially leaking.
+The damage can also cause the blood vessels to become blocked which deprives the retina of oxygen.

 macular edema

-Early DME symptoms aren’t noticeable, but as the condition progresses, you may experience blurry vision, distorted or wavy lines, and colors appearing washed out or different.
+Early DME symptoms may not be noticeable, but as the condition progresses, you may experience blurry vision, distorted or wavy lines, and colors appearing washed out or different.